Cuskpout: Distribution and habitat

 The cuskpout is found in the eastern Pacific Ocean from the Queen Charlotte Islands of British Columbia south to central California.
 It is a bathydemersal species found at depths between 1000 and 2904 m.

 Biology

-The cuskpout has soft, gelatinous flesh and a fragile skeleton and these features are though to mean that it is not a fish that burrows into the sediment.
+The cuskpout has soft, gelatinous flesh and a fragile skeleton and these features are thought to mean that it is not a fish that burrows into the sediment.
 Instead, it is likely that it swims close to the substrate using its long pelvic fins to search the sediment for prey.
 In the examination of the contents of two stomachs the diet was found to be dominated by polychaetes.
 They would appear to have a low fecundity with females carrying around 25 large orange eggs.